JEFTEDARIEL123/Homesplus/README.md

 A Minecraft Plugin, that allows users to create homes or waypoints.

-It cant be used yet, repo its just for saving and tracking dev progress
+It cant be used yet, this repo its just for saving and tracking dev progress